turbosquid/imago/README.md

 token is returned to the caller which can be used to check the job status.
 The conversion is executed asychronously via a pool of goroutine workers.

+## Running it
+Be sure you have a valid `settings.yml` file.
+You can then simply run `imago`

 ## API
 Imago implements a simple RESTful API

 ### Requesting an image conversion
-You may request one or more image conversions by passing in an array of actions:
+You may request one or more image conversions by passing in an array of actions in a POST request to `/api/v1/work`:

     {
       "actions" : [